Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 How to Prepare Steak for the Freezer

-Regardless if you are just buying some steaks for dinner or a full subprimal cut, it’s typical to cook some, and then freeze the rest.
+Regardless if you are buying some steaks for dinner or a full subprimal cut, it’s typical to cook some and then freeze the rest.

-To properly freeze beef, you are going to want to wrap it in saran wrap as tightly as possible.
+To properly freeze beef, you will want to wrap it in saran wrap as tightly as possible.

 Different Beef Options than Regular Costcos

-The business center is an entirely different beast when it comes to the meat section at Costco.
-At the business center you are going to find more subprimal cuts rather than individual steaks.
+The business center is an entirely different beast regarding the meat section at Costco.
+At the business center, you will find more subprimal cuts rather than individual steaks.

 This is a great way to pick up cuts that you may not be totally familiar with and can allow you to explore and get to know new pieces of beef.

 My first experience with a subprimal cut came from a clearance on a whole top loin.